marcdotson/earnings-calls/README.md

-Repo Template
+Exploring Marketing Term Usage in Earnings Calls
 ================

 ## Abstract

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+When do companies invoke marketing and advertising in earnings calls?
+Using a vast dataset of earnings calls reports, we employ a number of natural language processing techniques to explore the use of marketing and advertising terms and their association with firm performance.

 ## Project Organization

 -   `/Code` Scripts with prefixes (e.g., `01_import-data.R`,
     `02_clean-data.R`) and functions in `/Source`.
 -   `/Data` Simulated and real data, the latter not pushed.
 -   `/Figures` PNG images and plots.
 -   `/Output` Output from model runs, not pushed.
 -   `/Presentation` Presentation slides, without its knitted PDF pushed.
 -   `/Private` A catch-all folder for miscellaneous files, not pushed.
 -   `/Writing` Case studies and the paper, without its knitted PDF pushed.

 For general details on collaborating using GitHub see [Research